Toronto FC: Toronto FC II

 Toronto FC II was established in November 2014 and is the farm team of Toronto FC.
-Toronto FC II competes in the USL League One, the third division of the American and Canadian soccer league system.
+Toronto FC II competes in MLS Next Pro, part of the third division of the American soccer league system, having previously played in the USL League One.
 The team serves as a reserve team for TFC and a bridge between the Academy and first team.
 The team began play in March 2015.
 Their home stadium was the then-newly constructed 3,500-seat stadium at the Ontario Soccer Centre in Vaughan, just north-northwest of Toronto.
 Jason Bent is the team's first head coach.

 Toronto FC previously had a one-year partnership with the Wilmington Hammerheads of the USL in 2014.

 For the 2018 season, TFC II moved its home games to BMO Field and Lamport Stadium.
 On July 2, 2018, the team announced they would move down from the United Soccer League to USL League One for the league's first season in 2019.
 With their drop to Division 3, the team moved their home games to BMO Training Ground.
-At the conclusion of the 2021 season, TFC II departed USL altogether for MLS Next Pro.
+At the conclusion of the 2021 season, TFC II departed USL altogether for MLS Next Pro and moved their home games to York Lions Stadium.
+On July 14, 2026, it was announced the team would be relocated to Barrie for the 2028–29 season, to play at a new stadium to be constructed in the city.